 About This Statistic

 The statistic provides a breakdown of digital music revenue in the United States from 2008 to 2016, broken down by type.
-In 2013, revenue from digital album sales amounted to 1.23 billion U.S. dollars, up from 1.2 billion a year earlier.
+In 2016, revenue from digital albums downloads amounted to 875.8 million U.S. dollars, down from over one billion a year earlier.

 Digital music – additional information